Selenium

 3. Deprecation of FindsBy

-In the older version of Selenium, FindsBy interfaces were a part of org.openqa.selenium.internal package.
+In the older version of Selenium, FindsBy interfaces were part of the org.openqa.selenium.internal package.
 It contains findElement(By) and findElements(By) methods, implemented by the RemoteWebDriver class.
 However, these have now been deprecated in Selenium 4.0.

 4. Changes in FluentWait